 Can my sister or a relative be a surrogate mother?

 Some women provide surrogacy professionally in return for an agreement.
-If this is not preferred, then family members (sister and other relatives) or close friends can be used.
+If this is not preferred, then family members (sister and other relatives) or close friends could agree to help you.

 Under what circumstances and why is surrogate used?

-- Women who have their uterus removed as a requirement of a surgery (tumours, myomas, cancer etc.)
+- Women who have their uterus removed as a requirement of a surgery (tumors, myomas, cancer etc.).

 Can donation patients also use a surrogate mother?